junsebas97/modeling_structural_hysteresis_with_PGUODEs/README.md

 # Modeling hysteretic structures with PGUODEs

-This repository stores three hysteretic models and experimental data on hysteretic structural systems.
-The models use the theory of *Physics-Guided Neural Networks* (PGNNs) [1] and *Universal Ordinary Differential Equations* (UODEs) [2]; thus, they correspond to *Physics-Guided Universal Ordinary Differential Equations* (PGUODEs).
+This repository contains the implementation of the paper [Hysteresis modeling of structural systems using physics-guided universal ordinary differential equations](https://www.sciencedirect.com/science/article/pii/S0045794923000184)[1].
+It stores the three hysteretic models and the experimental data on hysteretic structural systems.
+The models use the theory of *Physics-Guided Neural Networks* (PGNNs) [2] and *Universal Ordinary Differential Equations* (UODEs) [3]; thus, they correspond to *Physics-Guided Universal Ordinary Differential Equations* (PGUODEs).

 UODEs are differential equations that use universal approximators, such as *multilayer perceptrons* (MLP), on the right-hand side of the equation; for example,